Return to Home Page

 On reaching the summit we visited both cairns.
 According to Dave’s GPS, the smaller cairn is three metres higher than the larger cairn.

-Lower of two Foinaven summit cairns:
+Lower of two Foinaven cairns:

 Group photo at Foinaven summit: